Travelling with dogs or cats to Norway

 Travelling with dogs, cats and ferrets from countries outside the EU/EEA to Norway

-Regulations regarding import of dogs, cats and ferrets from countries outside the EU/EEA vary.
+Regulations vary regarding the import of dogs, cats and ferrets from countries outside the EU/EEA.
 In addition to the treatment and documentation requirements applying to import of pets, specific requirements apply with regard to border crossing, point of entry, and notification of the entry to the appropriate inspection agency.
-More information (Norwegian Food Safety Authority)
+Read more on the website of the Norwegian Food Safety Authority (Mattilsynet).

 Import of animals to Svalbard